Yuichi Shimogami: 2025

+Shimogami competing at the 2025 Kaohsiung Masters.

-In 2025, Shimogami represented Japan on the national team, competing in men's doubles with Nomura and mixed doubles with Hobara.
+Promoted to the national team in 2025, Shimogami continued competing with Nomura and Hobara.
 He contributed to Japan's bronze medals at the Asia Mixed Team Championships in February and the Sudirman Cup in May.

-On the BWF World Tour, Shimogami and Nomura reached the semifinals of the German Open in March and the Taipei Open in May.
+On the World Tour, Shimogami and Nomura reached the semifinals of the German Open in March and the Taipei Open in May.
 They also debuted at the Asian Championships in April with a first-round exit.
 In June, they competed in their first Super 1000 tournament at the Indonesia Open, where they were eliminated in the second round by eventual champions Kim Won-ho and Seo Seung-jae of South Korea.
 By 22 July 2025, Shimogami achieved a career-high world ranking of No. 31 in men's doubles with Nomura.

-In mixed doubles, Shimogami and Hobara reached the quarterfinals of the Singapore Open (Super 750) and the semifinals of the Taipei Open (Super 300).
+In mixed doubles, Shimogami and Hobara reached the quarterfinals of the Singapore Open and the semifinals of the Taipei Open.
 They also debuted at the Asian Championships and competed in their first Super 1000 tournament at the Indonesia Open, advancing to the second round of both tournaments.
 Shimogami reached a new career-high of No. 20 in mixed doubles with Hobara on 29 July 2025.

+2026

+Shimogami was part of the Japanese team that won Japan's first men's team title at the Asia Team Championships.
+In May, he competed in his first Thomas Cup in Horsens, where the team finished in fifth place.
+During the group stage, Shimogami and Nomura played in the second doubles match and defeated Malaysia's Nur Izzuddin and Soh Wooi Yik, contributing to a 3–2 overall victory that secured Japan's advancement as group winners.

+In mixed doubles, Shimogami and Hobara reached their first Super 750 final at the Singapore Open, marking the best finish of their partnership to date.
+During their tournament run, they defeated All England champions Ye Hong-wei and Nicole Gonzales Chan in the first round, followed by a quarterfinal upset over second-seeded defending champions Dechapol Puavaranukroh and Supissara Paewsampran.
+They finished as runners-up, losing the final to Denmark's Mathias Christiansen and Alexandra Bøje.

 Achievements

-BWF World Tour (1 runner-up)
+BWF World Tour (2 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300, and the BWF Tour Super 100.